Taweilo/sales-prediction-from-media-spend/README.md

 ## Repository structure (Not yet)
 ```
 ├── Image
-│   ├── business value.jpg                        <- image used in the README.
-│   ├── data statistics.jpg                       <- data statistics summary used in the README.
 │   ├── evaluation.jpg                            <- model summary table used in the README.
-│   ├── heatmap.jpg                               <- heatmap image used in the README.
+│   ├── heatmap.jpg                               <- heatmap image used in the README
+│   ├── lr summary table.jpg                      <- linear regression model summary table used in the README.
-│   ├── quality distribution.jpg                  <- quality distribution image used in the README.
+│   ├── original dataset.jpg                      <- original dataset image used in the README.
+│   ├── pairplot.jpg                              <- pairplot of different variables used in the README.
+│   ├── statistics.jpg                            <- statistics of variables used in the README.
+│   ├── y_pred vs y_test.jpg                      <- scatterplot of the predictions with test value used in the README.
 │
-├── Red Wine Classification Project.ipynb         <- code
+├── Sales_Prediction_code.ipynb                   <- python code
 ├── Dummy Data HSS.csv                            <- dataset
 ```
 ## 1. Business Understanding